mukaiizawa/Paren/man/man7/paren-tutorial.md

 ) (map codes '("Paris" "Boston" "San Francisco"))
 (cdg bos sfo)

 The function keys returns the keys in a hash table, and vals returns the values.

 ) (keys codes)
 ("Boston" "Paris" "San Francisco")

 There is a function called maptable for hash tables that is like map for lists, except that it returns the original table instead of a new one.

-) (maptable (fn (k v) (prn v " " k))
+) (maptable (f (k v) (prn v " " k))
                codes)
 sfo San Francisco
 cdg Paris
 bos Boston
 #hash(("Boston" . bos) ("Paris" . cdg) ("San Francisco" . sfo))

 [Note: Like functions, hash tables can't be printed out in a way that can be read back in.
 We hope to fix that though.]

 There is a tradition in Lisp going back to McCarthy's 1960 paper [2] of using lists to represent key/value pairs:

 ) (<- codes '(("Boston" bos) ("Paris" cdg) ("San Francisco" sfo))) (("Boston" bos) ("Paris" cdg) ("San Francisco" sfo))

 This is called an association list, or alist for short.
 I once thought alists were just a hack, but there are many things you can do with them that you can't do with hash tables, including sort them, build them up incrementally in recursive functions, have several that share the same tail, and preserve old values.

 The function alref returns the first value corresponding to a key in an alist:

 ) (alref codes "Boston")
 bos

 There are a couple operators for building strings.
 The most general is string, which takes any number of arguments and mushes them into a string:

 ) (string 99 " bottles of " 'bee #\r)
 "99 bottles of beer"